digitalpalidictionary/digitalpalidictionary.github.io/src/dpdict_bd.md

 ![Search results](pics/dpdict.net/dpdict_bd_results.png)

 In the results, you can see the bold defined word, the definition, and surrounding sentences.
-The source text and chapter is highlighted in blue.
+The source text and chapter are highlighted in blue.

 ## Search Modes